Explore design theory, design history, and human-centered design as you create a range of consumer products

 In the second year students conduct research and develop a thesis project, which is presented in a graduate thesis exhibition or presentation, and is documented in a written thesis report.

-Design Laboratory I and II is a two-part studio sequence that provides a forum for discourse and experimentation in design.
+Design Laboratory I is part one of a studio sequence that provides a forum for discourse and experimentation in design.
 Critical analysis, contextual relevance and research methodologies are developed and used as a means to define the role of design and the designer in creating consequential solutions for the social, economical and environmental betterment of the global communities.
-Design Lab I investigates various theoretical and philosophical approaches to design and provides a basis for critical analysis of current design.
 Projects will extend these ideas into the practice of industrial design as a mode of understanding the relationships that exist between the user, the community and the designed artifacts.
 Opportunities for inter and trans-disciplinary collaborations will broaden the scope of the projects.
 We will design through a process of iteration and reiteration, empathic exploration, and the development of the physical artifacts.
 Categories of products may include: consumer goods, equipment, transportation, furniture, or packaging.

 Function of Form